Louis-Callixte Lasserre: Life

-Msgr.
 Louis was supposed to succeed as the Vicar Apostolic of Galla.
 However, Pope Leo XIII appointed him as Prefect of Arabia in 1886, then as Vicar Apostolic of Aden on 25 April 1888.
 The Apostolic Vicariate of Aden was renamed, restructured, and redrawn as The Apostolic Vicariate of Arabia and Msgr.
 Louis was named Vicar Apostolic of Arabia.
 In April 1900, he resigned from the Vicariate at 60 and died three years later on 22 August 1903.